kamadland/ministry-guide/pages/05.Introduction/chapter.md

 # Youth Ministry Manual

-The mission & management of working with youth
+The mission & management of working with youth & youth leaders.